But our citizenship is in heaven, and from it we await a Savior, the Lord Jesus Christ,

 The Christmas holiday is one of the most difficult holidays to keep a proper perspective on and guide our children to that perspective as well.
-Because of that, my husband and I didn’t want to create traditions that fed our flesh, but instead we wanted to set up traditions that would point our children to Christ and help them refocus their eyes back onto their Savior.
+Because of that, my husband and I didn’t want to create traditions that fed our flesh, instead, we wanted to set up traditions that would point our children to Christ and help them refocus their eyes back on their Savior.

 Christmas is a day we remember and celebrate Christ’s birth and life.
 That time in history was a tiny foretaste of what would come when Christ returns for His Bride, the Church!
 Y’all!
 I cried!
 This was exactly the tradition I wanted for our children.
 I have always felt like something was missing when we celebrated Christmas and this was IT!

 Christmas isn’t just Christ’s birth, it is a time to celebrate that He is coming AGAIN and it is going to be amazing!
 The story doesn’t end here and the celebration continues!
 We have eternity to look forward to with God!